On the Expressive Power of Geometric Graph Neural Networks: Discussion

-Literature on the \textit{completeness} of atom-centred interatomic potentials has focused on distinguishing $1$-hop local neighbourhoods (point clouds) around atoms by building spanning sets for continuous, $\fG$-equivariant multiset functions \citep{shapeev2016moment, drautz2019atomic, dusson2019atomic, pozdnyakov2020incompleteness}.
+\textbf{Related Work. } In the molecular simulations community, literature on the \textit{completeness} of atom-centred interatomic potentials has focused on distinguishing $1$-hop local neighbourhoods (point clouds) around atoms by building spanning sets for continuous, $\fG$-equivariant multiset functions \citep{shapeev2016moment, drautz2019atomic, dusson2019atomic, pozdnyakov2020incompleteness}.
+GWL generalises and extends this analysis to generic geometric graph isomorphism problems beyond local atom-centred neighbourhoods.

 Recent theoretical work on geometric GNNs and their universality \citep{dym2020universality, villar2021scalars, Gasteiger2021gemnet, jing2020learning} has shown that architectures such as TFN, GemNet and GVP-GNN can be universal approximators of continuous, $\fG$-equivariant or $\fG$-invariant multiset functions over point clouds, \textit{i.e.} fully connected graphs.
-In contrast, the GWL framework studies the expressive power of geometric GNNs operating on sparse graphs from the perspective of discriminating geometric graphs.
+In contrast, the GWL framework studies the expressive power of geometric GNNs operating on \emph{sparse} graphs from the perspective of discriminating geometric graphs.
 The discrimination lens is potentially more granular and practically insightful than universality.
 A model may either be universal or not.
 On the other hand, there could be multiple degrees of discrimination depending on the classes of geometric graphs that can and cannot be distinguished, which our work aims to formalise.

+\textbf{Limitations. } \emph{Can GWL distinguish all geometric graphs in theory?} Proposition \ref{prop:noniso} shows that GWL can distinguish any non-isomorphic geometric graphs for the practical case where the graph structure is computed using radial cutoffs.
+However, for the general case where the topology of the geometric graph is independent of the coordinates, GWL may not be theoretically complete as there may exist pathological \emph{edge cases} where the test fails.
+For example, when all coordinates and vector features are set equal to zero, GWL coincides with the standard 1-WL.
+In this edge case, GWL has the same expressive power as 1-WL and inherits all well-known failure cases of 1-WL.

+\emph{Does GWL characterise all classes of geometric GNNs?} GWL is a node-centric framework for analysing the expressive power of geometric GNNs which perform local message passing \emph{without} canonical reference frames.
+Non-local architectures such as GemNet-Q \citep{Gasteiger2021gemnet}, which aggregates dihedral angles from two-hop neighbourhoods, are not directly covered by GWL.
+Similarly, the analysis of geometric GNNs based on canonical reference frames \citep{du2022se, wang2022comenet} is left to future work.
+This class of architectures use a local or global frame of reference to scalarise equivariant features into invariant ones, offering an alternative modelling technique when canonical reference frames can easily be defined (\emph{e.g.} protein backbone structures \citep{ jumper2021highly, baek2021accurate, wang2023learning}).